 Although your application was not filed in a timely manner, the Board found it in the interest of justice to waive the statute of limitations and consider your application on its merits.
-A threemember panel of the Board, sitting in executive session, considered your application on 29 January 2025.
+A three-member panel of the Board, sitting in executive session, considered your application on 12 March 2025.
 The names and votes of the panel members will be furnished upon request.
 Your allegations of error and injustice were reviewed in accordance with administrative regulations and procedures applicable to the proceedings of the Board.
 Documentary material considered by the Board consisted of your application together with all material submitted in support thereof, relevant portions of your naval record, and applicable statutes, regulations, and policies, to include the 25 July 2018 guidance from the Under Secretary of Defense for Personnel and Readiness regarding equity, injustice or clemency determinations (Wilkie Memo).

-You entered active duty with the Marine Corps on 14 October 2003.
-You admitted to pre-service marijuana use prior to enlistment.
-On 19 February 2004, you refused a medical evaluation from the Consolidated Substance Abuse Counseling Center after being charged with possession of crystal methamphetamines.
-On 20 February 2004, you received non-judicial punishment (NJP) for unauthorized absence (UA) totaling 15 days and possession of crystal methamphetamines.
+You entered active duty with the Navy on 30 May 2000.
+You acknowledged the Navy's Zero Tolerance Policy on Drugs prior to enlistment.
+On 20 April 2001, you received non-judicial punishment (NJP) for wrongful use of ecstasy.
 Consequently, you were notified of pending administrative separation action by reason of misconduct due to drug abuse.
-After electing to waive your rights, your commanding officer (CO) forwarded your package to the separation authority (SA) recommending your discharge with an Other Than Honorable (OTH) characterization of service.
-The SA approved the CO's recommendation, and you were discharged for drug abuse on 16 April 2004.
+After you elected to waive your rights, your commanding officer (CO) forwarded your package to the separation authority (SA) recommending your discharge with an Other Than Honorable (OTH) characterization of service.
+The SA approved the CO's recommendation and you were discharged for drug abuse on 15 May 2001.

 The Board carefully considered all potentially mitigating factors to determine whether the interests of justice warrant relief in your case in accordance with the Wilkie Memo.
-These included, but were not limited to, your desire to upgrade your discharge and contention that you were told your OTH discharge would automatically change to Honorable after six months; providing you remained out of trouble.
-For purposes of clemency and equity consideration, the Board noted you did not provide supporting documentation describing post-service accomplishments or advocacy letters.
+These included, but were not limited to, your desire to upgrade your discharge and contentions that 15 years has passed since your discharge, you were peer pressured into using ecstasy, you have remained drug free and became a master barber, and you have maintained a clean record.
+For purposes of clemency and equity consideration, the Board considered the evidence you provided in support of your application.

 After thorough review, the Board concluded these potentially mitigating factors were insufficient to warrant relief.
 Specifically, the Board determined your misconduct as evidenced by your NJP, outweighed the potential mitigating factors.
-In making this finding, the Board considered the seriousness of your misconduct and the fact it involved a drug offense.
+In making this finding, the Board considered the seriousness of your misconduct and the fact it involved a drug related offense.
 The Board determined that illegal drug use or possession by a service member is contrary to military core values and policy, renders such members unfit for duty, and poses an unnecessary risk to the safety of their fellow service members.
-The Board also considered the likely negative impact your conduct had on the good order and discipline of your command and observed that you were discharged approximately six months after you entered active duty.
 Further, the Board noted that there is no provision of federal law or in Navy/Marine Corps regulations that allows a discharge to be automatically upgraded due solely to the passage of time or after a specified number of months or years.
-Finally, the Board considered that you provided no evidence, other than your statement, to substantiate your contention.
+Additionally, the Board noted that there is no evidence in your record, and you submitted none, to support your contention you were pressured into using ecstasy.
+Therefore, the Board determined that the evidence of record did not demonstrate that you were not mentally responsible for your conduct or that you should not be held accountable for your actions.